 Snow and Ice Control in Ferndale

 Long before there’s snow in the forecast, it’s time to start thinking winter safety.
 When it comes to driving, that means: be prepared and slow down.
-The City of Ferndale Public Works Department, which has responsibility for city street maintenance, has been preparing for snow and ice and monitors winter weather conditions around the clock.
+The City of Ferndale Public Works Department, which is responsible for city street maintenance, prepares for snow and ice and monitors winter weather conditions around the clock.

 In preparation for wintry street conditions, our Public Works crew:

 - Applies de-icing solution to key streets in advance of snow and ice;

 - When appropriate, applies sand and salt to increase traction on roadways

 - Begins plowing, focused on priority routes (see below) which are cleared 24 hours a day to ensure first responders have access throughout the city

 - Access to side streets are cleared only after the priority routes are completely plowed.